Twitch Achievements – 4 Basic Achievements to Get You Started

 Path To Partner

-Becoming a Partner is the final step you have to make in your Twitch career, and this achievement is there to help you track your progress.
+Becoming a Partner is the final step in your Twitch career, and this accomplishment allows you to track your progress.

-Before I get into what you need to do to achieve this status, just remember that completing this achievement won’t automatically make you a partner, you will still need to apply for it.
+Before I explain what you need to do to achieve this status, please remember that completing this achievement does not automatically make you a partner; you will still need to apply for it.

-And even then, being eligible to apply doesn’t guarantee anything, as applications need to be reviewed manually before someone is granted this status.
+Even so, being eligible to apply does not guarantee anything, as applications must be reviewed manually before this status is granted.

-To complete this achievement and become eligible for the partnership program, you will have to complete 3 steps:
+To accomplish this and qualify for the partnership program, you need to complete three steps:

 • Stream for 25 hours